moll-dev/Data-Structure-Zoo/3-Sorting/README.md

 or methods.
 Sorting is used for all sorts of things!
 As you may well know, computers can collect way more information than we can process in our life times, so if we can programmatically sort out what we want, we'll be able to find what we really want.
-Google's PageRank is essentially a hugh sorting algorithm that helps us find cat pictures, among other things.
+Google's PageRank is essentially a huge sorting algorithm that helps us find cat pictures, among other things.

+### Simple sorts
 Starting out with the most basic types of sorting methods, we have Selection and Insertion sorts.
 Two algorithms which I most often confuse because they're so similar!
 Selection sort essentially starts at the beginning and searches the rest of the